Cheng-Lin-Li/Natural-Language-Processing/NaiveBayes/README.md

 The argument is a single file containing the training data; the program will learn a naive Bayes model, and write the model parameters to a file called nbmodel.txt.

+This implementation support multiple categories of classification.
+For example, your data can be classifier as [['True', 'Fake'], ['Positive', 'Negative']]

 ## Smoothing:
 The solution uses add-one smoothing on the training data, and simply ignores unknown tokens in the test data.